 3. Shares data within teams

-Using the example above, a CRM makes the information about Ms. Smith’s daughter available to anyone with access, not just the last person who spoke with her.
+Using the example above, a CRM makes the information about Ms. Smith’s daughter available to anyone with access to that client, not just the last person who spoke with her.
 When you or your colleagues go into the CRM to look up a customer, everyone knows exactly where you left off with each customer.

 Centralizing data is especially important if you spend any time away from a computer or office.
 Having all of your information accessible via cloud technology is a must.
 Make it easy for everyone (even if it’s just you) and store all of your data in one central location, accessible to everyone who needs it.

-People change jobs, leave companies, and change jobs within companies.
+People change jobs and leave companies all the time.
 Storing customer information in a CRM decreases the risk that important knowledge will leave with any personnel changes.
 Information can be easily handed off to the next point person and built upon going forward.

 This infographic by IBM shows just how much a CRM can impact efficiency.
 50% increase in productivity and a 40% reduction in labor cost are two stats that should make all business owners very happy.